-At seventeen, he was the youngest onboard the Campbell.
+At seventeen, he was the youngest on-board the Campbell.
 Phil served as a Radioman 3/c or a “Sparks.”
-His friends the Sonar Operators were called “Scope Dopes.”
+His Sonar Operator friends were dubbed “Scope Dopes.”

 Phil remembers, “I was assigned to the ‘Lucky Campbell’ – so called because no one on board had died in combat.
 We were also fortunate because our ship had its own ice cream machine, one of two destroyer escorts in the entire navy to do so.”

 Sadly, Phil’s father passed away while Phil was overseas in Okinawa.
-The ship was so isolated no one knew where it was.
-Not only was it a horrible shock, it was seventy-eight days afterward that Phil found out about his father’s death.
+The ship was so isolated no one knew where it was to get a message to him.
+Not only was it a horrible shock, it was seventy-eight days later that Phil found out about his father’s death.

-Upon his official discharge, Phil Jordan returned to Phoenix to support his widowed mother, but most of the jobs went to married men with responsibilities.
-Phil re-enlisted in the military and became an Army paratrooper.
-He served in the elite Airborne from 1947 to 1950, which included one tour in Afghanistan.
+Upon his official discharge, Phil Jordan returned to Phoenix to support his widowed mother.
+Most of the jobs went to married men with responsibilities so Phil re-enlisted and became an Army paratrooper.
+He served in the elite Airborne from 1947 to 1950, which included a tour in Afghanistan.

 In July 1986, Phil received the Philippine Liberation Medal in recognition of the military services during World War II and pursuant to Armed Forces of the Philippines Regulations G-131-053.

-Phil was active with the Destroyer Escort Association, attended crew reunions, and hosted the one in Apache Junction, AZ in 2000.
+Phil was active with the Destroyer Escort Association and attended crew reunions.
+He hosted the 2000 one in Apache Junction, AZ.

 Recurring episodes of PTSD took a toll on Phil.
 It wasn’t until 1998 that he was diagnosed with PTSD by the Department of Veterans Affairs.
 He credits fishing and writing poetry as life-changing events.

-This time fishing the waters in and around his home state of Arizona brought Phil a deep and abiding sense of tranquility.
-Along with his love of poetry (he has composed 71 poems about his life’s experiences), Jordan has achieved a peaceful acceptance of his times in naval combat and an eventful career as one of Arizona’s most fabled law enforcement officers.
+His time spent fishing the waters in and around his home state of Arizona brought Phil a deep and abiding sense of tranquility.
+Along with his love of poetry (he composed 71 poems) Jordan achieved a peaceful acceptance of his times in naval combat and an eventful career as one of Arizona’s most fabled law enforcement officers.